Midjourney inspired knits 1: single bed diamond shaped strips

 If using more than one yarn per row, the approach is similar to intarsia.
 In true intarsia, every needle is in use.
 These illustrations are from an intarsia carriage manual; positioning the yarns for a first row from right to left, the “wraps” needed in each direction In knit weaving, assuming the first pattern row is preselected from left to right, with COR, the short end of the yarn of the carriage side, bring the first weaving yarn up from the floor, and lay it to the left across the selected needles, bringing it down between the last selected needle for A, and the first selected needle for B. In one method, bring the long end of the second yarn, B, up on the right side of the needle over which A just crossed, and lay it over the remaining selected needles and down to the floor.
 Small clothespins may be used to hold the short ends in place.
 When all the yarns have been laid in, grasp the ends loosely, pass the carriage to the left, and the first woven row will have been completed.
 The carriage will now be on the left, COL. For the next row begin on the right, bring A up and between the two needles directly above it, take it over selected needles to the end of selected needles, and down to the floor.
 Then take yarn B and bring it up around the left-hand needle, over and to between the two needles that served as the starting position for A. The yarns do not overlap the same needle going to the right, but they do to the left.

-The more traditional intarsia crossings may be also be used, with the new yarn passing under and over the old between needles, seen here with the next row to be knit from left to right. a: crossings made using the traditional intarsia method, b: wrapping over the adjacent needle moving from left to right, c: no crossing at all also revealing single knit stitches between weaving yarns.
+The more traditional intarsia crossings may also be used, with the new yarn passing under and over the old between needles, as seen here with the next row to be knit from left to right. a: crossings made using the traditional intarsia method, b: wrapping over the adjacent needle moving from left to right, c: no crossing at all also revealing single knit stitches between weaving yarns.
 In some spots, my weaving yarn split and got knit along with the ground yarn.
 To create isolated shapes: lay the yarn in any chosen area Shaping may happen in a straight vertical, a, there may be a slight separation along that edge.
-Increases are possible on both sides at the same time, are best done by adding single new selected needles to the pattern, b.
+Increases are possible on both sides at the same time, and are best done by adding single new selected needles to the pattern, b.
 Moving further out crossing over more weaving needles will cause floats, as seen in c and d.
 The woven segment forces the knit stitches apart, so the stocking stitch on either side of the shapes, e, appears to be formed by smaller stitches, and pulls in toward the shape

 The ground yarn and color may be changed for added striping and color interest.
 Sharp angles are created by crossing over two weaving needles, and more gradual ones by crossing over more needles.
 Blank areas of ground may be left as well.